crea8r/muninn/doc/SERVER.md

 ## Technology

-The prefer framework is something straight forward and precise like standard net/http, Chi or Echo over Gin.
-For database access, use sqlc or sqlx, do not use ORM.
+Some of the framework and library:

+- Go lang server: Chi.
+- Go lang database access: sqlc
+- JWT: use `golang-jwt/jwt`
+- API documentation: Swagger, can be implemented later.
+- Logging: logrus
+- Testing: only write integration test.

 If possible, create additional view to make sql simple and take advantage of postgresql opimization.
-For jwt, use `golang-jwt/jwt`.
+Most table with a `creator_id` should have a view that include `org_id` for the easy of data filtering.
+Some of view should be handy:

+- A view extend `step` with its `funnel`.
+- A view extend `creator_list` with its `list`.
+- A view extend `task` with all of its related `creator`.

 This project will be deployed on Digital Ocean.
-I prefer Swagger for API documentation.
+These are environment variable for database access: PG_USER, PG_PASSWORD, PG_PORT, PG_SERVER, PG_DB.

 ## Controller